lucascompython/CritBot/README.md

 # install dependencies
 pdm install

+#change the appsettings.yaml file with your token and information

 pdm run setup
 pdm run start --help

-#change the appsettings.yaml file with your token and information
 ```

 ## Todo's (mostly by order)

-- [X] add internationalization
++ [X] add internationalization
-- [X] add i18n to app_commands and on commands descriptions
++ [X] add i18n to app_commands and on commands descriptions
-- [X] add Music
++ [X] add Music
-- [X] get a real database probably PostgreSql
++ [X] get a real database probably PostgreSql
-- [ ] update to wavelink 3.0
++ [ ] update to wavelink 3.0
++ [ ] remake the i18n system
-- [ ] update help menu on specific command
++ [ ] update help menu on specific command
-- [ ] add support for other languages with Google Translate
++ [ ] add support for other languages with Google Translate
-- [ ] add Docker support
++ [ ] add Docker support

 ## Known "bugs"

-- URGENT - Probably on commands that take more time to execute, if another command is invoked while the other is executing the translations might get mixed up.
++ If two translations are being processed at the same time, it might error.
+I know this is stupid.
-- The interaction name, description, choices, etc. are set per user locale while everything else is set per guild language.
++ The interaction name, description, choices, etc. are set per user locale while everything else is set per guild language.
-- The helper.py file is a mess and probably has some bugs.

 ## Contributions

 Feel free to help.
-If you have any questions on the code you can send me a DM on my Discord (Lucas cheio da drip#0230)
+If you have any questions on the code you can send me a DM on my Discord (lucas_delinhares)
-I recommend using [PDM](https://pdm.fming.dev/) as the build tool.
-[Ruff](https://beta.ruff.rs/docs/) as a linter and [Mypy](https://mypy.readthedocs.io/en/stable/) as a type checker.

-# License
+## License

 This project is licensed under the GPL3 license.